Artemis, Orion and the quest to get humans to the moon again | DW | 02.02.2021

 "If you say 'manned spaceflight,' then it's already decided," said Wörner, "and that's not good.
 So, it's better to talk about human spaceflight or, in German, "astronautische Raumfahrt" (astronautical spaceflight).

-David Parker, ESA's Director of Human and Robotic Exploration, then added that Italy's Samantha Cristoforetti would return to the ISS and will therefore gain the same level of experience as the rest of the European astronaut corps.
+David Parker, ESA's Director of Human and Robotic Exploration, then added that Italy's Samantha Cristoforetti would return to the ISS and therefore gain the same level of experience as the rest of the European astronaut corps.
 "So, I don't know why you would discount her chances," he said.
-We don't.
+We at DW certainly don't.

-Pelzer, who recently replaced Pascale Ehrenfreund at DLR, mentioned Anna Rathsman, the head of the Swedish National Space Agency.
+Pelzer, who recently replaced Pascale Ehrenfreund — a woman — at DLR, mentioned Anna Rathsman, the head of the Swedish National Space Agency.

-"Yes," said Pelzer, "ESA's new DG is a man, but we just appointed Rathsman as the chair of the ESA Council, so we are going in the right direction."
+"Yes," said Pelzer, "ESA's new DG [director general] is a man, but we just appointed Rathsman as the chair of the ESA Council, so we are going in the right direction."

 Our virtual tour and call ended with an odd feeling of deflation.